jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 obj === obj // true
 ```

-Actually, `obj` is still true because the reference (location in memory) did not change.
-If you really wanted to make sure `obj` is truly equal to some other object you would need to iterate through each property in both objects.
+`obj` is still true because the reference (location in memory) did not change.
+If you really wanted to make sure `obj` is truly equal to some other object you would need to iterate through each property in both objects, but that is not the same os object reference equality.

-One last thing regarding equality.
+One last thing regarding object equality.
 What if our object is derived from the result of a function?

 ```js
 function hello() { return 'hello planet earth' }